syamsss6/Weather-Finder/README.md

-This is a web app which gives the current weather of a city
+This is a react web app which gives the current weather of a city

 Adding Bootstrap
   npm install bootstrap --save